No PE Kit… again! Considerations for setting a policy

 Consider a child’s home life.
 Some schools are delighted with the achievement of just getting the child to school.
 Perhaps a bag of spare kit for certain children to subtly borrow that you take home to wash once a week could make a huge difference to a child’s physical and social wellbeing.

-Arguments against taking part without kit
+Arguments against taking part with no pe kit

 Allowing children to take part in PE without their kit sets a precedent and removes any self-responsibility from a child.

 There’s nothing more painful for a sporty child to sit on the sidelines watching friends enjoy their games.
-Occasionally sitting a child out could mean they never forget their kit again, but don’t forget to remind them the day before their next PE lesson.
+Occasionally sitting a child out could mean they never forget their kit again.
+But don’t forget to remind them the day before their next PE lesson.

 Certain activities can be unsafe in normal school uniform, especially if you are using apparatus.
 Pockets are easy to catch on gym equipment, ties and collars can be extremely hazardous.